spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/sales/orders/adding-and-removing-custom-order-references.md

 ---
-title: Managing custom order references
+title: Adding and removing custom order references
-description: Learn how to manage custom order references in the Back Office
+description: Learn how to add and remove custom order references in the Back Office
 template: back-office-user-guide-template
 ---

+This document describes how to add and remove custom order references in the Back Office.

 ## Prerequisites